MichaelHaussmann/spil/README.md

 - Beta stage
   The core concepts have been around for a while, and different versions of the Sid are and have been used in production pipelines for some time now.
   But this version of "Spil" is a rewrite.
 It is currently used in production, but is still young.
-  It lacks automated code testing, CI/CD, and profiling.

 - Needs optimisation
   Core parts, like the resolver, will need a C++ implementation.